Skip to Content

 Summary

 The NFT store represents a carefully designed state‑management solution that balances reactivity, persistence, and performance.
-Through its sophisticated account‑switching mechanism, selective persistence strategy, and clean API, it provides a robust foundation for NFT‑related features throughout RitoSwap.
-The store’s integration with blockchain queries through the useNFTData hook ensures that UI state remains synchronized with on‑chain reality while providing smooth, flicker‑free user experiences during account transitions and data updates.
+Through its account‑switching coordination, selective persistence strategy, and clean API, it provides a robust foundation for NFT‑related features throughout RitoSwap.
+The store’s integration with blockchain queries through the useNFTData hook ensures that UI state remains synchronized with on‑chain reality while providing predictable, flicker‑free user experiences during refreshes and data updates.